hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 Can overwrite/add some params going to the remote.
 Can have a list of rules:
 Can map the remote's out keys to attributes and things it will do with them.
-Can use another out key to approve event, set value, or decide if switch on or off, or add/remove a live attribute, or nothing (just ran the remote)
-Except for adding live attributes, must target an attribute attached to the element, or must target the element parent
+Can use another out key to approve event, set value, or decide if switch on or off,  or nothing (just ran the remote) must target an attribute attached to the element, or must target the element parent if turning on and off that

 If using value, it can read an attribute from anywhere via a path.
 If that value is truthful, then it will do one or more actions, and if setting values of other attributes just copies that attribute value over